MRA Research Awards »

 Beta defensin 3: UV induction and effects on melanocyte genome stability

-University of Kentucky Markey Cancer Foundation-MRA Established Investigator Award
+University of Kentucky Markey Cancer Foundation-MRraA Established Investigator Award

 John D'Orazio, M.D., Ph.D., University of Kentucky Research Foundation